-Woodbridge Home Exteriors, your local exterior siding company, discusses a few do’s and do not’s when choosing an interior and exterior window trim.
+Your local exterior siding company, Woodbridge Home Solutions, discusses a few do’s and don’ts when choosing an interior and exterior window trim.

 When choosing window trim color, the idea is cohesion.
 Window trim color usually matches or complements the color of the side of the window.
 For example, interior window trim should be similar to your home’s molding.
 Meanwhile, the exterior window trim should enhance your exterior design and colors.

 Traditional vs. Modern

 Some manufacturers offer colors that fit the design of the window trim.
-In case your manufacturer doesn’t have these, consider applying the colors yourself, local siding repair experts advise.
+If your manufacturer doesn’t have these, consider applying the colors yourself, as local window repair experts advise.

-The first thing you should do is to consider the architecture of your home.
+The first thing you should do is consider the architecture of your home.
 A traditional home can perfectly use warm colors, such as reds, oranges, yellows, and browns to evoke a homely feeling.
-By contrast, modern home is all about minimal living in an age of anti-patience.
+By contrast, modern home windows and interior design are all about minimal living in an age of anti-patience.
 Blues, greens, purples, and other neutral tones like grays are ideal for such a home.

 In addition, your window trim colors should match your personality.
 If bold colors are your thing, for instance, it’s a good idea to own it (or don’t use it all).
 Bold hues can be a great way to accentuate your windows, but tempering them with a few surrounding neutrals can make them stand out without making them too overbearing or excessive.